jessbennett/Pixabay_API/README.md

 *You will need to sign up on PixaBay for your own API key

-The upload for this project is slowed do to all the 3rd party media.
+The upload for this project is slowed due to all the 3rd party media.
 This is not ideal for professional use.

 ## Quick Start